dokc/how-to-dok/README.md

 ## A Cloud Native Data Workflow on Kubernetes using Argo Workflows and K8ssandra

 This project is about:
-Using cloud-native data services on Kubernetes
+- Using cloud-native data services on Kubernetes
-Using a cloud-native database on Kubernetes for storing data Using a cloud-native workflow engine to determine how to handle and move data Showing how a simple app or script can be used on Kubernetes as part of a data pipeline Showing how to develop custom code components for use in Kubernetes Showing which depending services you might encounter and need when wanting to start running data workloads on kubernetes
+- Using a cloud-native database on Kubernetes for storing data
+- Using a cloud-native workflow engine to determine how to handle and move data
+- Showing how a simple app or script can be used on Kubernetes as part of a data pipeline
+- Showing how to develop custom code components for use in Kubernetes
+- Showing which depending services you might encounter and need when wanting to start running data workloads on Kubernetes

 ### Proposed Architecture
 ![proposed architecture](static/how_to_dok_proposed_architecture.png)